Reading time: 9 minutes

 The Way Forward

 As a competitor on the market, getting angel investors to fund your business early is a game-changer.
-By getting their investment and expertise, you’re fueling your biggest and most important stages such as R&D and achieving product-market fit.
+By getting their investment and expertise, you’re fueling your biggest and most important stages, such as R&D and achieving product-market fit.
 This will allow you to focus on the other important things down the road.
-As your company grows and hits one milestone after the other, your angels will be watching over you with the network they have helped you built, their subsequent investments, and the trust you’ve built having been by your side from the early days.
+As your company grows and hits one milestone after the other, your angels will watch over you with the network they have helped you build.

-When it’s time to raise venture capital, be sure to check our database of Canadian venture capitalists.
-You can filter results by province, stage of investment, and industries to find the right firms.
-If you’d rather hold on to as much equity as possible, SR&ED financing might be the right funding solution for you to have working capital while staying in control of your business.
+When it’s time to raise venture capital, check out our Canadian venture capitalist database.
+You can filter results by province, stage of investment, and industry to find the right firms.
+If you’d rather hold on to as much equity as possible, SR&ED financing might be the right funding solution to have working capital while staying in control of your business.